dibyasn/Python/Clock/Readme.md

 - **Transparent Window:** The clock window is semi-transparent and blends seamlessly with your desktop.
 - **Always on Top:** The clock window stays on top of all other windows.
 - **Movable:** You can drag the clock to any position on the screen.
-- **Customizable Appearance:** The font and colors of the clock can be customized.
-- **Displays Date and Time:** Shows the current date and time.
+- **Displays Date, Time, and Day:** Shows the current date, time, and day of the week.
 - **Close Button:** A button to close the application and exit the script.

 ## 🔌 Requirements